edcourage/CV/README.md

 As a sound engineer, I was usually working with others.
 A lot of the clients weren't technical and/or didn't always know precisely what they wanted.
 I'd have to work with and guide the client to get the desired result.

 **Creative** <br>
 In music, I'm always looking for something different.
-May it be writing my own material or working on artists.
-I like to take a step back to find inspiration, experiment with ideas until bang!
+May it be writing my material or working on artists.
+I like to take a step back to find inspiration, experiment with new ideas until bang!
+This approach is the same when developing software, whether solving a problem or thinking of a new feature.

 **Fast Learner** <br>
 At Makers when we switched from Ruby to Javascript, I picked up the language very fast.
 I found I already knew the concepts so everything else was a short google away.
 This has been the case with other technologies.
 For our final project, we decided to use the React framework, Next.js.
 Although it was new, I could again relate to the concepts and quickly start to see its advantages.

 **inquisitive** <br>
 I always want to visualise what my codes doing.
-It's not good enough something just working, I want to know how/why it's working, can improve it.
+It's not good enough something just working, I want to know how/why it's working, can I improve it.

 **Team Player** <br>
 I'm at my best working with others.
-At Makers, we where either pairing or working in teams using Agile concepts.
+At Makers, we're either pairing or working in teams using Agile concepts.
 I'm always very clear about what I'm working on and enjoy working with others to solve complex problems.

-# Experience
+## Experience

-#### Transfer Engineer, Abbey Road Studios (_March 2014 - Sep.
+#### Abbey Road Studios (_March 2014 - Sep.
 2019_)
+_Transfer Engineer_

 - Mastering and Editing high profile commercial releases.
 - Transferring and restoring world-renowned original masters.